 From musical entertainment and eclectic food and craft booths to a parade, children’s activities and more, we’ve rounded up a handful of can’t-miss events for you to enjoy an authentic Harvest Homecoming experience.

 When: 2:30 p.m., Saturday, Oct.
 7

 Where: Orange Bleachers (East 8th and East Spring streets)

-Details: Get in the spirit during the official kick-off of the 2021 Harvest Homecoming at this event, which features music and special guests.
+Details: Get in the spirit during the official kick-off of the 2023 Harvest Homecoming at this event, which features music, food vendors and special guests.
 (Pro tip: The Orange Bleachers also offer prime viewing for the Harvest Homecoming Parade).

 Harvest Homecoming Parade

 Where: Parade route is along Vincennes, Spring and Bank streets

 Details: Experience over-the-top floats, vintage cars and loud bands.
 The parade kicks off at New Albany High School, marches down Vincennes Street, then takes a right on Spring Street and ends on Bank Street.

 - 5 – 10 p.m., Tuesday & Wednesday, Oct.
 10 & 11

 - Open at 3 p.m., Thursday, Oct.
 12